 To check if your website works on mobile, use Google's own Mobile Friendliness tool.
 Just input your web address and see the results.

-3. Make an amazing first impression
+Step 3 – Make an amazing first impression

 You want – and need – to be as creative as possible.
 It can be something as simple as the header or your store's name.
 These tips will help you choose the right name and domain for your store.
 What's also important is to invest in the best design possible, so choose the right design template and deliver a unique experience for your users.
+Alternatively, reach out to a web design expert if you need to.

 A first impression can last for years, so you really want to be as memorable and unique as possible while still being in tune with the purpose of your site and how you want to sell online.

-4. Why photos matter
+Step 4 – Why photos matter

 Your customers will remember 80% of what they see and a staggering 20% of what they read.